 Like anywhere in the world, life in Argentina has its pros and cons.
 Below is an honest list of the positives and negatives of living in Argentina.

-The pros of living to Argentina
+The pros of living in Argentina

 1. Excellent healthcare

 Argentina has one of the best healthcare systems in South America.
-You’ll have access to top-rated health care professionals at a low cost.
+You’ll have access to top-rated healthcare professionals at a low cost.

 2. Kind and hospitable people

-People in Argentina are nice.
+The people in Argentina are nice.
 Once you’ve made friends with a local, you’ll often be invited over for a traditional BBQ known as a parrilla, pronounced pa-ree-sha.

 3. Rich culture